uci-cbcl/FactorNet/README.md

 Data
 ----

-The README in the data folder will give you an idea of how to format the data if you want to use FactorNet on your own data.
+The README in the data folder will give you an idea of how to format cell data if you want to use FactorNet on your own data.

 Training
 --------

 The README in the models folder will give you an idea of what the program outputs once training completes.

 Prediction
 ----------